DandyHQ/mace/docs/Design.md

 ## Platforms

-To make it portable C11.
+To make it in portable C11.
 OpenBSD, ubuntu, and fedora are targets.
 In future Windows and OSX support will probably be added.

 ## Layouting